 The GFR test is recommended for people with chronic kidney disease.
-It is also recommended for persons who may get kidney disease due to:
+It is also recommended for people who may develop kidney disease due to:

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.